muellerflorian/corona-fish/workflows/probe_design/probe-design-overview.md

 #### Build local database from downloaded fasta sequences

-Databases for several genomes are provided.
-Databases were built with
+FASTA files for different viruses/pathogens/beta-coronaviruses are provided.

+__Important__: you have to buidl the databases on your local installation.

-1. Build database from fasta for all corona-viruses (multi-fasta file): `makeblastdb -in beta-corona.fasta -dbtype nucl -title beta-corona -max_file_sz 500000 -parse_seqids`
+The general command is `makeblastdb -in beta-corona.fasta -dbtype nucl -title beta-corona -max_file_sz 500000 -parse_seqids`
-2. Build database from fasta for tuberculosis: `makeblastdb -in tuberculosis.fasta -dbtype nucl -title tuberculosis -max_file_sz 500000 -parse_seqids`
-3. Build database from fasta for cov-2: `makeblastdb -in cov-2.fasta -dbtype nucl -title cov-2 -max_file_sz 500000 -parse_seqids`

 - The `-parse_seqids` option is required to keep the original sequence identifiers.
 - The `-max_file_sz` option helps to avoid an error under windows?

+Has to be performed for each of the genomes were a blast is desired.

 Build can provoke error messages under Windows.
 See misc below.